mnolaya/tsunami_sim/README.md

 ### Building Cython libraries

 The Cython libraries are used to interface between Python and Fortran, thus allowing importing of procedures written in Fortran into a Python script.
-To install in the correct bin directory, run:
+To build:

 ```
-python setup.py build_ext -b tsunami/bin
+python setup.py build_ext --inplace
 ```

 ### Install package to Python environment